 I learned to fly fish at a very young age where the key lesson, taught by my Dad, was patience.
 Patience to wait for the fish.
 Patience to learn how to properly cast.
 Patience to not get frustrated when I couldn’t untangle the mess of a bird’s nest I had just created with my fly line.
 This lesson has seeped through to many other areas of my life.
 Patience, a life long lesson, is high on the list of skills in building quality wood landing nets.

 Most things I make come from a desire to have something nicer than I could buy anywhere else.
 This is where net making comes in.
 I got tired of looking at my cheap, foreign made wooden fishing net, so I attempted making one for myself.
-After countless hours of watching videos on bent lamination, reading articles, and drawing inspiration from other talented net makers, knife makers, and furniture makers, I was able to learn how to make a wood landing net.
+After countless hours of watching videos on bent lamination, reading articles, and drawing inspiration from other talented net makers, knife makers, furniture makers, and even guitar makers, I was able to learn how to make a wood landing net.
 To my surprise, the first net came out great and I still use it today (4 years later)!

-To get an understanding of why these nets are so special, it is important to realize the time investment that is involved.
+To get an understanding of why these nets are so special, it is important to realize the time investment involved.
 Each net takes between 15 and 25 hours to complete depending on size and complexity.
 I use many different wood species, both domestic and exotic, and can even incorporate a piece that has special meaning to you for the handle.